 When it comes to brunch, I tend to focus on one or two things and build my menus around these.
 And most recently it has been bakery related goods that have got my creative mojo going.
 We all know that there is nothing like the taste and smell of fresh, fresh bread right?

-So recent brunches have included some of their luxury sourdough loaf (awesome with smashed peas or olive oil and beetroot hummus), sourdough crumpets (with smoked mackerel pate or just plain warm melty butter) and their cheese toped rolls (the perfect base for making mini pizzas for the kiddoes).
+So recent brunches have included some fresh bread (awesome with smashed peas or olive oil and beetroot hummus), sourdough crumpets (with smoked mackerel pate or just plain warm melty butter) and their cheese toped rolls (the perfect base for making mini pizzas for the kiddoes).

-This weekend, the children godfather came to visit and I decided to use their luxury five-grain loaf (only the best for him).
+This weekend, the children godfather came to visit and I decided to whip up sandwich (only the best for him).
 And our centre piece was this baharat marinated chickpea sandwich.

 This sandwich starts with what I call my magic baharat sauce, a really simple but stunning concept I first shared in my baharat spiced chickpea salad.
 Basically, mix the baharat with cumin and thyme, lemon and olive oil.
 Then warm it for about a min on medium heat to really release those flavours – and right there, in that pot, you create a sauce that you have to try yourself to understand how good it is.